kupoback/bedrock-sage10/README.md

 ## Plugins

-Plugins are all now manages through Composer.
+Plugins are all now managed through Composer.
 You can still install plugins via the `wp-admin`, but it is advised to install them using Composer.
 There are two default methods of installing plugins, one for free plugins or ones found in the WordPress repository, and the other is for premium plugins NOT found in the WordPress repository.

 #### Default Plugins